JDarke/MERN/README.md

 # Suggestions
 It would obviously be preferable to have written tests for the components and api service, had time permitted.
-I'd also have liked to: refine the error handling, get it production-ready for deployment (move some of the config variables to the .env, run builds, write production instructions, etc.), and there are a couple of magic numbers in the CSS for the form that I'm not happy about.
+I'd also have liked to refine the error handling, get it production-ready for deployment (move some of the config variables to the .env, run builds, write production instructions, etc.), and there are a couple of magic numbers in the CSS for the form that I'm not happy about.

-For improved user experience, the design should also be made fully responsive.
+For improved user experience, the design should be made fully responsive.
 The table format is of course not ideal for a narrow screen, so an alternate mobile-first design would be required, perhaps displaying the entries in a series of vertically stacked detail cards.